tytydraco/yessleep/out/Im_turning_into_a_mermaid.md

 “How would I pee and poop with a tail?”
 The question had come to me like an epiphany.

-“Oh, he’s thought of that”, she responded eagerly, as if she were exciting news.
+“Oh, he’s thought of that”, she responded eagerly, as if she were delivering exciting news.
 “He installs a tube from the orifices to the cloaca.
 Fish have one too - it’s a little vent at the bottom of the tail.”

 “Oh.
 Okay.”